 - contribute anything which would bring you, another Member, Girl Guides Australia, a State Girl Guide Organisation, or other group participating in or affiliated with Guiding in Australia into disrepute – for example an offensive blog or photo;

 - engage in any conduct that would not be acceptable in the workplace or in a Girl Guiding context – for example:

 - making any adverse, offensive or derogatory statement or engaging in unlawful discrimination, harassment or bullying directed at or impacting other employees, Members, volunteers, children or parents, or the Board or Management of Girl Guides Australia, State Girl Guide Organisations and other groups participating in or affiliated with Guiding in Australia;

-- disclosure any confidential information about Girl Guides Australia, a State Girl Guide Organisation or there group participating in or affiliated with Guiding in Australia including information about other employees, Members, volunteers, children, parents or the Board or Management of the Organisation.
+- disclose any confidential information about Girl Guides Australia, a State Girl Guide Organisation or their group participating in or affiliated with Guiding in Australia including information about other employees, Members, volunteers, children, parents or the Board or Management of the Organisation.

 The above requirements apply regardless of whether you have restricted the access to your personal site to selected persons only.

 You should also avoid identifying (by name, address or contact details) or discussing or posting images that include co-workers.
 Members or volunteers unless you have obtained their written permission first.
 Non-identifying photos may be acceptable but if in doubt seek the individual’s permission.